tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/06-Stu_Crypto_Converter/README.md

     ![Add the crypto slot](Images/add-crypto-slot.png)

-3. To use your new `crypto` slot on the bot's conversation, modify the utterances to have the following "Sample utterances".
+3. To use your new `crypto` slot on the bot's conversation, modify the utterances to have the following "Sample utterances."

     * `I want to invest in cryptocurrencies`